 Mammoth’s plot is carefully constructed and I really enjoyed all the different elements.
 There is a hint of mystery, a sprinkle of romance, exciting action and an overarching coming of age story.
 I didn’t want to put the book down because I was enjoying reading it so much.
 The pace is great throughout the novel, even when the plot is character rather than action driven.

 When I first read the synopsis of Mammoth and requested an ARC I thought that the book sounded enjoyable but it honestly blew me away.
-I did not expect it to be so well written.
 Plenty of books promise characters that break the mould but Mammoth is one of the few that truly live up to it.
-I love this book.
-It is in fact my favourite book so far this year, which is really saying something.
-I already want to re-read it and I will definitely be pre-ordering a finished copy.
-If you are a YA Contemporary fan or have a secret love for Jurassic Park then go and pre-order a copy of Mammoth.
+Jill Baguchinsky shows us as readers the same thing that Natalie shows her followers, that you should embrace who you are.
+Fundamentally, being plus size, intelligent or geeky does not make you any less of a woman.
+I love this book and I already want to re-read it.
+If you are a YA contemporary fan or have a secret love for Jurassic Park then I highly recommend Mammoth.